lostsoul63b/NFL2K5-Resurrected/README.md

   * Update stadium ads
   * Stadium textures for rain and snow
   * Uniform textures for rain and snow
+  * 2021 Roster with player faces + photos

 ---------
 ## MOD Team Credits